q-nick/npm-gui/README.md

 ![npm-gui main screen](https://github.com/q-nick/npm-gui/raw/gh-pages/screen-1-0-0.png)
 #
 ## About
-`npm-gui` is a tool for managing project dependencies, which are listed in `package.json` or `bower.json` - in a friendly way.
+`npm-gui` is a tool for managing javascript project dependencies, which are listed in `package.json` or `bower.json` - in a friendly way.
 Under the hood it will use transparently `npm`, `bower` or `yarn` commands to install, remove or update dependencies
 (*to use **yarn** it requires **yarn.lock** file to be present in project folder.*)